-To achieve universal coverage, the SSS shall facilitate the accreditation of cooperatives, women's and people's organizations, trade unions and WIE associations, microfinance and micro-insurance institutions and similar groups as collecting agents of premiums and facilitators of claims with the least burdensome conditions and with appropriate incentives.
-It shall develop effective partnerships with these organizations.
+26 To achieve universal coverage, the SSS shall facilitate the accreditation of 27 cooperatives, and women's people's organizations, trade unions and 28 WIE associations, microfinance and micro-insurance institutions and similar groups 29 as collecting agents of premiums and facilitators of claims with the least burdensome 30 conditions and with appropriate incentives.
+It shall develop effective partnerships with 31 these organizations.

-The SSS Commission, in the spirit of democracy, transparency, accountability, and equity, shall be required to conduct regular consultations with and provide information and reports to its membership.
-Both formal and informal workers shall be represented in the SSS Commission, where gender balance shall also be observed.
+1 The SSS Commission, in the spirit of democracy, transparency, accountability, 2 and equity, shall be required to conduct regular consultations with and provide 3 information and reports to its membership.
+Both formal and informal workers shall be 4 represented in the SSS Commission, where gender balance shall also be observed.

-The SSS in cooperation with other relevant national agencies and LGUs, shall support indigenous and community-based social protection schemes which complements other needs in times of risks such as damayan, tulungan, saranay, small mutual benefit associations, and micro-finance organizations initiated or participated in by WIE so that these can be sustained, systematized and up-scaled.
+5 The SSS in cooperation with other relevant national agencies and LGUs, shall 6 support indigenous and community-based social protection schemes which 7 complements other needs in times of risks such as damayan, tulungan, saranay, small 8 mutual benefit associations, and micro-finance organizations initiated or participated 9 in by WIE so that these can be sustained, systematized and up-scaled.

-An enabling environment for such organizations and schemes shall also be developed.
-Toward this end, the Insurance Commission (IC) and other relevant regulatory agencies are hereby mandated to review their policies and framework to make them more developmental and supportive of the alternative schemes outlined above.
+10 An enabling environment for such organizations and schemes shall also be 11 developed.
+Toward this end, the Insurance Commission (IC) and other relevant 12 regulatory agencies are hereby mandated to review their policies and framework to 13 make them more developmental and supportive of the alternative schemes 14 outlined above.

 Sec.
-20. Social Security for Volunteers of Government Instrumentalities. -Volunteer workers of government instrumentalities as defined in Sec.
-5 of this Act, shall be covered by the Government Service Insurance System (GSIS) and be entitled to at least a minimum package of customized products, services and benefits to be designed with their participation and with adequate government subsidy.
+20. Social Security for Volunteers of Government Instrumentalities. -Volunteer workers of government instrumentalities as defined of this Act, shall be covered by the Government Service Insurance System (GSIS) and be entitled to at least a minimum package of customized products, services and benefits to be designed with their participation and with adequate government subsidy.